-For many of us, intentional communities serve as experiential laboratories, examples of ways that people can come together to challenge the dominant systems that we’ve grown up with or have learned to put up with.
-It’s been great to see a rise in mainstream awareness of intentional communities, with more news and media outlets taking cohousing and… Read More
+For many of us, intentional communities serve as experiential laboratories, examples of ways that people can come together to challenge the dominant systems that we’ve grown up with or have learned to… Read More

 This post is an excerpt from Together Resilient: Building Community in the Age of Climate Disruption by Ma’ikwe Ludwig, published by The Foundation for Intentional Community.
-Visit our fundraising campaign to learn how you can support the publication of the book and get yourself a copy! **** Food is one of the true universals: everyone eats.
-Most of us have familial… Read More
+Visit our fundraising campaign to learn how you can… Read More

 When we hear the words “intentional community,” we may think of residential communities like back-to-the-land communes and urban housing co-ops.
-But you don’t have to live in the same house to have a shared vision and make an impact.
-A non-profit called Cool Block brings entire neighborhoods together to support each other and build community over… Read More
+But you don’t have to live in the same house to… Read More

 Over the past few years, peer-to-peer homesharing platforms have been making it easier to connect with like-minded people when you travel.
-While Airbnb is still the most well-known platform, it’s no longer your only option.
-You can choose from homesharing sites specifically intended for elderly travelers, LGBT guests, eco-friendly lodgings, and more.
-There are even sites… Read More
+While Airbnb is still the most well-known platform, it’s no… Read More

-This is a guest post by Erin Hancock of the Co-operative Management Education program at St. Mary’s University in Halifax, Nova Scotia. **** Graduates of “Cooperative MBA” work on P6 project to create equitable relationships between farms and retailers If you’re familiar with the principles of cooperative organizations, you may know that Principle Six is… Read More
+This is a guest post by Erin Hancock of the Co-operative Management Education program at St. Mary’s University in Halifax, Nova Scotia. **** Graduates of “Cooperative MBA” work on P6… Read More

-Beginning in 2015, the U.S. Department of Arts and Culture has led a project called the People’s State of the Union, to coincide with the president’s annual address to the nation.
-Taking the perspective that democracy is “a conversation, not a monologue,” the PSOTU is a chance for communities to come together and share the hopes and challenges… Read More
+Beginning in 2015, the U.S. Department of Arts and Culture has led a project called the People’s State of the Union, to coincide with the president’s annual address to the nation.… Read More

 For years, the news media has been looking to Silicon Valley as the epicenter of the new “sharing economy.”
 Maybe it should be looking to Toronto instead.
-Over the past few years, the Institute for a Resource Based Economy has been expanding the concept of collaborative consumption throughout the city, helping Ontarians reduce waste and make the… Read More
+Over the past few years,… Read More

 Architect Fernando Romero has a plan for a binational city stretching over the U.S. and Mexican border.
 The project was on display last month at the London Design Biennale 2016.
-The designers call it “the first integrated masterplan for a binational city conducive to both sides of the border, employing tools of enterprise such as special economic zones… Read More
+The designers… Read More

 Whether it’s eating local, supporting worker-owned businesses, or taking money out of Wall Street banks, the “localist” movement is on the rise.
-While the dominance of mega-corporations like Wal-Mart and Amazon may seem complete, small businesses make up half of the U.S. GDP and create over three times as many jobs.
-The Business Alliance for Local Living… Read More
+While the dominance of mega-corporations like Wal-Mart and Amazon may… Read More

 Nearly $500 billion worth of food gets thrown away in the U.S. each year – while nearly 50 million Americans go hungry.
-A new app hopes to use peer-to-peer technology to connect people throwing away food with those who need it.
-We’ve seen the sharing economy dabble in foodsharing before.
-Platforms like Feastly and Josephine let… Read More
+A new app hopes to use peer-to-peer technology to… Read More

 As more farmers and gardeners take an interest in permaculture, seed savers’ networks are becoming a vital way to preserve heirloom varieties and protect our planet’s biodiversity.
-Although not as visible as the farmers’ markets that line our neighborhood sidewalks on Sundays, they’re an integral part of the farm-to-table movement.
-Seed savers and seed libraries… Read More
+Although not as… Read More

-Many of us are familiar with the farm-to-table movement: we might shop at our neighborhood farmers market, or even subscribe to a CSA (Community-Supported Agriculture) model as a way to support local farms.
-But what about other products, like seafood?
-Can we find ways to eat fish locally and sustainably?
-A network called Local Catch… Read More
+Many of us are familiar with the farm-to-table movement: we might shop at our neighborhood farmers market, or even subscribe to a CSA (Community-Supported Agriculture) model as a way to… Read More